RevertRL/SnakeGame/README.md

 ## Credits
-  * Few videos i watched to understand how to build it and different ways to go about building it. https://www.youtube.com/watch?v=uyhzCBEGaBY and https://www.youtube.com/watch?v=QTcIXok9wNY
+  * Few videos I watched to understand how to build it and different ways to go about building it. https://www.youtube.com/watch?v=uyhzCBEGaBY and https://www.youtube.com/watch?v=QTcIXok9wNY

   * https://chat.openai.com was used to help debug.